-The Great Bubble Barrier stops plastic waste from polluting our oceans, by using a bubble screen to direct waste to the side of the river or canal.
+The Great Bubble Barrier® intercepts plastic waste before it reaches our oceans by implementing Bubble Barriers that direct waste to the side of the river in its catchment system.

 TARGET USERS: Government

 KEY CONSIDERATIONS: The first Bubble Barrier was installed in Amsterdam in November 2019.
 Beforehand, a pilot was conducted to test the Bubble Barrier’s efficiency and showed that 86% of all test materials were successfully caught.

 Every year, more than 8 million tons of plastic pollution ends up in our oceans of which 60-80% originates from rivers.
 Plastic does not biodegrade and causes great harm to the environment.
 Marine life gets entangled in plastics, vessels get damaged and microplastics form a health hazard for the smallest to the largest organisms.

 The Great Bubble Barrier® has developed a technology which can intercept plastic pollution in rivers before it reaches the ocean: the Bubble Barrier, a bubble curtain with a catchment system.
 The bubble curtain is created by pumping air through a perforated tube on the bottom of the waterway.
 This bubble curtain creates an upward current which directs the plastics to the surface.
 By placing the bubble curtain diagonally in the river, the Bubble Barrier makes use of the natural flow of the river.
 This way, the plastic waste will be directed to the side and into the catchment system at the riverbank, where it will be retained and removed from the water.
 The Bubble Barrier is a unique sustainable system which: allows fish to pass, does not hinder ship traffic, covers the entire width and depth of the waterway.